rob-linton/publickeyserver/suredrop/wwwroot/manual.md

 ## surepack send

-Send a surepack to an alias using Dead Drop.
+Send a surepack to an alias using Sure Drop.

-Please note there is no requirement to use Dead Drop to send a surepack to someone, once created a surepack can be sent using any traditional means such as email etc.
+Please note there is no requirement to use Sure Drop to send a surepack to someone, once created a surepack can be sent using any traditional means such as email etc.
-Dead Drop currently limits 2 pending surepacks per alias, which means until they receive them they cannot receive any others.
+Sure Drop currently limits 2 pending surepacks per alias, which means until they receive them they cannot receive any others.

 **-i -input [The surepack to send]**